Deploy with Git

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/netlify/netlify-statuskit"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>

-You can provide a set of default values for your template directly in the template’s Git repository.
-Create a netlify.toml
+You can control some aspects of template configuration directly in the template’s Git repository.

 file in the root of the repository, if you don’t have it already.
-We’ll read the information from there.
+Netlify will read the information from there.
 If your Deploy to Netlify button clones just a subdirectory of the repository, create the netlify.toml

 file in that subdirectory so that the file ends up in the root of the cloned repository.
 This file can also be used to set options for continuous deployment, you can read more about it in the file-based configuration documentation.